 26. Stir the whole rajma curry mixture.

-27. On a low to medium-low heat, simmer without a lid for 10 to 12 minutes or more until the rajma masala thickens slightly.
+27. On a low to medium-low heat, simmer without a lid for 10 to 12 minutes or more until the curry thickens slightly.
 The rajma curry should not be watery.

-28. Mash a few rajma beans with the spoon.
-This helps to thicken the rajma curry.
+28. Mash a few rajma beans with the back of your spoon.
+This helps to thicken the rajma gravy.

 29. Continue to simmer until you get a medium consistency in the curry.

-30. Do stir at intervals when the rajma masala is simmering.
+30. Continue stirring at intervals when the rajma masala is simmering.

 31. The Punjabi rajma masala has to thicken and the curry has to be of the right consistency, which is neither too thick nor thin.

-32. Then add 1 teaspoon crushed kasuri methi (dry fenugreek leaves) and 2 to 3 tablespoons cream (low-fat cream).
-Mix very well & simmer for 30 seconds to 1 minute.
-If using heavy whipping cream, then just add 1 tablespoon of it.
+32. Once the consistency is right, add 1 teaspoon crushed kasuri methi (dry fenugreek leaves) and 2 to 3 tablespoons light cream.
+(If using heavy whipping cream, then just add 1 tablespoon of it.)
+Mix very well and simmer for 30 seconds to 1 minute.

 33. Switch off the heat.